Munkhbileg Enebish: Work

-From 2017-2018, Munkhbileg worked as a World Bank Consultant of Renewable Energy project in Mongolia.
+From 2017 to 2018, Munkhbileg worked as a World Bank Consultant of Renewable Energy project in Mongolia.

 In summer of 2018, he was appointed as Director General of Physical activity and Sports Policy Department of Ministry of Education, Culture, Science and Sports of Mongolia.
 Munkhbileg Enebish started playing table tennis in 1999.

 Table Tennis

 He became one of the first International Umpires from Mongolia in 2010.

 He was elected as Full Member of Technical and Umpires Committee of Asian Table Tennis Union.

 Since 2022, he was appointed as Competition Manager of Asian Table Tennis Union events.